What is a Trace Mineral?

 Selenium appears to be one of the least understood trace minerals in terms of how it impacts bone and joint health, but studies show that it does appear to have a positive impact.

 In a recent study, scientists clipped the toenails of 940 volunteers and measured the amount of selenium in each sample.
 They also tested the volunteers for incidence of osteoarthritis.
 They found that the group of volunteers who had osteoarthritis, also had lower levels of selenium in their bodies than the people who didn’t have osteoarthritis.
-While the scientists are not sure how low levels of selenium contribute to osteoarthritis, they found that for every additional 0.1 parts per million of selenium in the toenails, there was a 15 to 20 percent lower risk of osteoarthritis in the knees!16 In another study, scientist used Heparin (a blood thinning drug) on rabbits to induce conditions of osteoporosis.
-Once the rabbits exhibited the signs of osteoporosis, they were given a combination of vitamins E and C. While these vitamins helped partially prevent osteoporosis in the rabbits, once selenium was added to the mix, the rabbits’ bone structure virtually returned to normal!17
+While the scientists are not sure how low levels of selenium contribute to osteoarthritis, they found that for every additional 0.1 parts per million of selenium in the toenails, there was a 15 to 20 percent lower risk of osteoarthritis in the knees!16 In another study, scientists used a blood thinning drug on rabbits to induce conditions of low bone density.
+Once the rabbits exhibited the signs of bone loss, they were given a combination of vitamins E and C. While these vitamins helped partially prevent further bone loss in the rabbits, once selenium was added to the mix, the rabbits’ bone structure virtually returned to normal!17

 The Bone Health Benefits of Vanadium

 Vanadium is another trace mineral that we do not understand the role of very well, yet it clearly has an effect on the health of our bones.
 In research with goats, scientists have noted skeletal deformations in the legs of vanadium deprived goats.1 In in vitro tests on bone cells, vanadate, a compound containing vanadium, has been shown to stimulate bone cell proliferation.1 It was also shown to stimulate collagen (the organic part of bone that provides strength and flexibility) synthesis.